apache/artemis-examples/examples/features/clustered/clustered-durable-subscription/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

 This example demonstrates a clustered JMS durable subscription.
-Normally durable subscriptions exist on a single node and can only have one subscriber at any one time, however, with ActiveMQ Artemis it's possible to create durable subscription instances with the same name and client-id on different nodes of the cluster, and consume from them simultaneously.
+Normally durable subscriptions exist on a single node and can only have one subscriber at any one time, however, with Apache Artemis it's possible to create durable subscription instances with the same name and client-id on different nodes of the cluster, and consume from them simultaneously.
 This allows the work of processing messages from a durable subscription to be spread across the cluster in a similar way to how JMS Queues can be load balanced across the cluster

 In this example we first configure the two nodes to form a cluster, then we then create a durable subscriber with the same name and client-id on both nodes, and we create a producer on only one of the nodes.